Nick Fury: Sgt. Fury and his Howling Commandos

 Fury first appeared in the World War II combat series Sgt.
 Fury and his Howling Commandos, as the cigar-chomping NCO who led a racially and ethnically integrated elite unit.
 The series ran 167 issues (May 1963 – December 1981), though only in reprints after issue #120 (July 1974).
 Following several issues by creators Lee and Kirby, penciller Dick Ayers began his long stint on what would be his signature series; John Severin later joined as inker, forming a long-running, critically acclaimed team.
-Roy Thomas succeeded Lee as writer, followed by Gary Friedrich, who became a signature series as well.
-Annuals featured the "Howlers" called back to fight in the Korean War and Vietnam War.
+Roy Thomas succeeded Lee as writer, followed by Gary Friedrich, who became the writer most closely associated with the series over the years.
+Annuals featured stories set between World War II and the present, with the "Howlers" fighting in the Korean War and Vietnam War.

-The Howling Commandos encountered Office of Strategic Services agent Reed Richards (later Mister Fantastic of the Fantastic Four) in #3 (September 1963) and fought alongside Captain America and Bucky in #13 (December 1964).
+During World War II, the Howling Commandos encountered Office of Strategic Services agent Reed Richards (later Mister Fantastic of the Fantastic Four) in #3 (September 1963) and fought alongside Captain America and Bucky in #13 (December 1964).